neo4j/graphql/packages/graphql/docs/reference.md

 ### Relationships

-To represent a relationship between two nodes use the `@relationship` directive.
+To represent a relationship between two nodes use the `@relationship` directive;

-_Usage_

 ```graphql
 type Node {